nathanchara/l1periodogram/README.md

 # l1 periodogram

-This repository contains a Python implementation of the l1 periodogram as described in Hara, Boué, Laskar, Correia 2017, MNRAS, Vol. 464, Issue 1, p.1220-1246, please cite this paper if you are using the code.
-We also add a few features.
+This repository contains a Python implementation of the l1 periodogram as described in Hara, Boué, Laskar, Correia 2017, MNRAS, Vol. 464, Issue 1, p.1220-1246, with a few more features. please cite this paper if you are using the code.

 ### Description